Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Methodology

 \subsection{Overview}

-The overall idea of our proposed reliable LLM-driven closed-loop control framework for UAV operations is illustrated in Fig. \ref{fig:feedback} and Algorithm~\ref{alg:overall}.
-Given a UAV operation task description by the user, the LLM configured as the code generator with enhanced reasoning capabilities towards UAV operation first produces the initial version of the operation code.
-A simulation-based execution of the code is then performed to obtain the numerical state observations.
-To close the gap between numerical state observations and the LLM-driven evaluation, a state transformation is designed that transforms numerical state observations into an NL trajectory observation.
-The evaluator analyzes the trajectory observation together with the task description.
-If the trajectory satisfies all task objectives in evaluation, the operation code is ready for deployment; otherwise, the evaluator provides feedback to the code generator for refinement.
-This process iterates until the task objectives are achieved or the maximum number of iterations is reached.
-We now provide the detailed design of our code generation, trajectory observation, evaluation, feedback, and refinement in the following sections.
+The overall design of our proposed reliable LLM-driven closed-loop control framework for UAV operations is presented in Fig. \ref{fig:feedback}, in which an example task of examining a square area is also added.
+In addition, we also summarize the closed-loop feedback and refinement process of our LLM-driven code generation in Algorithm~\ref{alg:overall}.
+Specifically, given a UAV operation task description (\(P\)) by the user, an LLM configured as the code generator with enhanced reasoning capabilities towards UAV operation first produces the initial version of the operation code \(l\).
+A simulation-based execution of the code \(l\) is then performed to obtain the numerical state observations.
+To close the gap between numerical state observations and the LLM-driven evaluation, a state transformation is designed that transforms numerical state observations into a semantic trajectory observation \(O\).
+After that, the evaluator analyzes the semantic observation together with the task description and output evaluation feedback \(F\) that depict the deviations from the \(P\) in \(O\) (if any).
+If the trajectory \(O\) satisfies all task objectives in evaluation, the operation code is ready for deployment; otherwise, the code generator re-generates the refined \(l\) according to the evaluator's feedback \(F\).
+This ``generation-simulation-evaluation" process iterates until the evaluation confirms task objectives are achieved or the maximum number of iterations is reached.
+We now provide the detailed design of our code generation, trajectory observation, evaluation, as well as feedback and refinement in the following sections.